 - STEP 2: Remove the malicious apps from Mac

-- STEP 3: Use Malwarebytes Free to remove “Managed by your organization” adware
+- STEP 3: Use Malwarebytes to remove “Managed by your organization” Chrome malware

-- STEP 4: Remove “Managed by your organization” policy from Chrome, Safari, or Firefox
+- STEP 4: Remove unwanted browser policies created by the “Managed by your organization” Chrome malware

 STEP 1: Remove malicious Profiles from your Mac